Soundgarden: Legacy

-The development of the Seattle independent record label Sub Pop is tied closely to Soundgarden, since Sub Pop co-founder Jonathan Poneman funded Soundgarden's early releases, and the band's success led to the expansion of Sub Pop as a serious record label.
+The development of the Seattle independent record label Sub Pop Records is tied closely to Soundgarden (due to Sub Pop co-founder Jonathan Poneman funding Soundgarden's early releases), and the success of the band resulted in the expansion of Sub Pop as a serious record label.

 Nirvana frontman Kurt Cobain was a fan of Soundgarden's music, and reportedly Soundgarden's involvement with Sub Pop influenced Cobain to sign Nirvana with the label.
 Cobain also stated that Soundgarden was one of the only Seattle bands that he liked along with Tad and Mudhoney.
 In rare footage from the 2015 documentary Kurt Cobain: Montage of Heck, Cobain can be seen impersonating Chris Cornell singing "Outshined".
-Alice in Chains guitarist and vocalist, Jerry Cantrell stated that Soundgarden was a big influence on his band.
+Alice in Chains guitarist and vocalist Jerry Cantrell stated that Soundgarden was a big influence on his band.

-Soundgarden was the first grunge band to sign to a major label when the band joined the roster of A&M Records in 1989.
+Soundgarden was the first grunge band to sign to a major label when the band joined the roster of A&M Records in 1988.
 However, Soundgarden did not achieve success initially, and only with successive album releases did the band meet with increased sales and wider attention.
-Bassist Ben Shepherd has not been receptive to the grunge label, saying in a 2013 interview "That's just marketing.
+Bassist Ben Shepherd has not been receptive to the grunge label, saying in a 2013 interview, "That's just marketing.
 It's called rock and roll, or it's called punk rock or whatever.
-We never were Grunge, we were just a band from Seattle."
+We never were grunge, we were just a band from Seattle."
 They were ranked No. 14 on VH1's 100 Greatest Artists of Hard Rock.

 In 1994, Electronic Arts contacted Soundgarden's label A&M Records for a bid to license the band's music for a CD-based entry in the Road Rash video game series.
 Although the label was initially hesitant due to the lack of precedence for licensing music for video games, Cornell and his band members expressed enthusiasm, as they were fans of the games and frequently played them on their bus while touring the country.
 A&M then obtained the band's permission to use them as leverage to incorporate other alt-rock bands within the A&M label into the game, including Monster Magnet, Paw, Swervedriver, Therapy? and Hammerbox.
 As a result of Soundgarden's involvement, the 3DO version of Road Rash has been credited with revolutionizing the use of licensed music in video games.

 Regarding Soundgarden's legacy, in a 2007 interview Cornell said: